-Dependent's supplement: 15% of the old-age pension is paid for a wife or disabled husband; 10% for each child younger than age 15 (age 21 if a student, no limit if disabled); and 10% for dependent parents older than age 60 or disabled.
+Dependent's supplement: 15% of the insured's old-age pension is paid for a wife or disabled husband; 10% for each child younger than age 15 (age 21 if a student, no limit if disabled); and 10% for dependent parents older than age 60 or disabled.

-The legal monthly minimum wage ranges from 1,891.29 (agricultural sector) to 4,313.12 cordobas (construction, financial, and insurance sectors).
+The legal monthly minimum wage ranges from 2,566.89 córdobas (agricultural sector) to 5,799.15 córdobas (construction, financial, and insurance sectors).